dmolony/DiskBrowser2/README.md

 ![Teaser](screens/teaser2.png?raw=true "Don't rely on this") Extra file information has moved to the Extras tab.
-![Teaser](screens/teaser3.png?raw=true "Other file types will have different output") The file tree can be filtered so that only selected file types are shown.
+![Teaser](screens/teaser3.png?raw=true "Other file types will have different output") The file tree can be filtered so that only the selected file types are shown.
 ![Teaser](screens/teaser4.png?raw=true "BXY files")